rwebster85/algoteach.com/tools/RichPHPTests/README.md

 php path\to\RichPHPTests.php path\to\tests
 ```

-Tests are discovered recursively within the `tests` folder supplied.
+Tests are discovered recursively within the `path\to\tests` folder supplied.

-Inside the `tests` folder is where you place your required tests `config.json` file.
+Inside the `path\to\tests` folder is where you place your required tests `config.json` file.

 This accepts the name for the test suite as well as any excluded test classes (comma separated array), like so: